patternlang/pattern-lang/docs/index.md

 ### Paradigms of Pattern Lang

-Pattern is designed to designed to allow programmers to utilize modern Functional paradigms in an Object Oriented environment that encourages best practices of both application design and the code written to accomplish the goals of the application itself.

 _Object Oriented and Functional are not mutually exclusive paradigms for programming._

+Pattern is designed to allow programmers to utilize modern Functional paradigms in an Object Oriented environment that encourages best practices of both application designs and the code written to accomplish the goals of the application itself.

 Pattern includes foundational objects to inherit from that allow you to create full applications that apply industry standard patterns and practices such as Model View